 Find out more about: Hoops Rapid Recaps

 Throughout the 2011-12 Big Ten men’s basketball season, we’re spotlighting Gus Johnson’s best calls.
 The popular play-by-play announcer is calling men’s hoops for BTN all winter long, and we’ll clip and post his best calls and archive them here.
 Feel free to bookmark the page and come back all season right up through the Big Ten tourney.
-Right now, watch Johnson’s call of Andre Hollins’ driving bucket and get all of the announcer’s best calls from Tuesday’s Minnesota-Wisconsin game in this post.
+Right now, watch Johnson’s call of Victor Oladipo’s drive and highlight-reel jam and get all of his call from Sunday’s Purdue-Indiana game in this post.

 (AP) Michigan State standout freshman Branden Dawson is out for the rest of the season after injuring his left knee against Ohio State.
 Dawson limped off the court with 10:16 left in the first half of Sunday’s 72-70 loss to the 10th-ranked Buckeyes, which left the No. 5 Spartans in a three-way tie for the Big Ten title with Ohio State and Michigan.
 After the game, Michigan State said Dawson has a torn ACL and will miss the rest of the season.
 The 6-foot-6, 220-pound forward ranks third on the team in scoring (8.5) and is second in rebounds (4.6).